MG Software.

 What is the verdict on Slack vs Discord?

-Slack and Discord serve fundamentally different primary audiences that increasingly overlap.
-Slack is the undisputed platform for business communication with structured channels, threads, and enterprise-grade integrations.
-Discord excels as a community platform with free voice channels, a generous free plan, and growing developer adoption.
-For companies with compliance requirements and external client communication, Slack is the standard.
-For developer communities, open-source projects, and cost-conscious startups, Discord offers a powerful free alternative.
+Slack and Discord serve fundamentally different primary audiences that in 2026 increasingly overlap as Discord becomes more professional and Slack expands community features.
+Slack is the undisputed platform for business communication with structured channels, threads, enterprise-grade integrations, and compliance certifications required by regulated industries.
+Discord excels as a community platform and is growing as an internal communication tool for tech teams thanks to free voice channels, unlimited message history, and a generous free plan.
+For companies with compliance requirements, external client communication via Slack Connect, and the need for 2,600+ business integrations, Slack is the clear standard.
+For developer communities, open-source projects, and cost-conscious startups, Discord offers a powerful free alternative with unique voice features.

 Which option does MG Software recommend?

-At MG Software, we use Slack for all business communication thanks to its extensive integrations with GitHub, Linear, and our deployment pipelines.
-Slack Connect allows us to communicate seamlessly with clients in shared channels.
-For community purposes and open-source projects, we recommend Discord.
-The free plan with unlimited message history and voice channels is unbeatable.
-We see a growing trend of tech teams adopting Discord as an internal platform because the always-on voice channels create an office-like atmosphere for remote work.
+At MG Software, we use Slack for all business communication thanks to extensive integrations with GitHub, Linear, Vercel, and our deployment pipelines that send real-time notifications to relevant channels.
+Slack Connect allows us to communicate seamlessly and securely with clients in shared channels without separate communication tools.
+For community purposes and open-source projects, we recommend Discord because of the unbeatable free plan with unlimited message history, voice channels, and up to 500,000 members per server.
+We see a growing trend of tech teams adopting Discord as an internal platform because the always-on voice channels create an office-like atmosphere for remote collaboration.

 Migrating: what to consider?

-When switching from Slack to Discord, Slack Connect channels, Workflow Builder automations, and most native integrations are lost.
-Discord bots can recreate much of the functionality but require technical setup.
-Message history cannot be automatically migrated between the platforms.
+When switching from Slack to Discord, Slack Connect channels, Workflow Builder automations, Canvas documents, and most native integrations are lost.
+Discord bots can recreate much of the functionality (such as GitHub notifications, deployment alerts, and moderation) but require technical knowledge to set up and maintain.
+Message history cannot be automatically migrated between platforms.
+We recommend starting with a pilot team and configuring the most important integrations as bots before migrating the entire organization.

 Further reading